pheintzman/RefineAlign/README.md

 # RefineAlign
-A shell script for generating  alignments of mitogenome sequences from a concatenated fasta file.
+A shell script for generating  alignments of mitogenome sequences from a fasta file.

 RefineAlign:
 - Corrects reverse complement issues using mafft